EventStore/documentation/docs/getting-started/evaluate/state-vs-event-based-data-model.md

 Application development also faces challenges with systems that depend on state-based data models.
 Due to the centralized, transactional nature of RDBMS, these systems frequently lead to tightly coupled architectures.
 For example, in a healthcare application, updates to patient records might require changes to multiple interconnected internal and vendor services, making the system harder to scale and maintain as new features are added or the system grows more complex.

-## EventStoreDB and Event-Based Data Model
+## KurrentDB and Event-Based Data Model

-EventStoreDB, an event-native database, effectively solves many of the challenges posed by traditional state-based models by focusing on events as the core unit of data.
+KurrentDB, an event-native database, effectively solves many of the challenges posed by traditional state-based models by focusing on events as the core unit of data.

-EventStoreDB preserves the entire history of business processes by storing, processing, and delivering data as events, making it ideal for event-based data models.
-Unlike state-based data models, where updates overwrite previous data, EventStoreDB retains every event in its original form.
+KurrentDB preserves the entire history of business processes by storing, processing, and delivering data as events, making it ideal for event-based data models.
+Unlike state-based data models, where updates overwrite previous data, KurrentDB retains every event in its original form.

 While historical events can be replayed to reconstruct the current state, the inverse is impossible with state-based systems.
 Once reduced to a single state, the detailed history of the events that shape the current state is irretrievably lost.
 The event-based model, being more raw and granular than the state-based model, offers broad and in-depth historical insights.
 At the same time, it can be transformed into the current state for quick and efficient analysis.